Firaenix/Japanese-Studies-Website-JRPGS/src/Sections/3 - 90s/slide1.md

-The second entry in the Mana series, further advanced the action RPG subgenre with its introduction of cooperative multiplayer.
+The second entry in the Mana series, Secret of Mana, known as Seiken Densetsu 2 in Japan was released in 1993 and further advanced the action RPG subgenre with its introduction of cooperative multiplayer.

 The game was created by a team previously responsible for the first three Final Fantasy titles: Nasir Gebelli, Koichi Ishii, and Hiromichi Tanaka.